acdvs/react-hooks-object-state/README.md

 - Partially update object values in state without erasing any non-updated entries
 - Calculate new values based on the previous state with a function argument

-The use of `props` in function arguments is not included since hooks are not able to read component props and workarounds would not be effective.

 ## Install